getgrav/grav-learn/pages/02.content/07.media/docs.md

 #### watermark

 The **watermark action** merges two images, a watermark image and a source image, into a final watermarked image.
 This is a very specific action that needs a more detailed description than other actions or filters.
 In particular, the specific behavior when [combining filters](#combinations) must be taken into account.
 For those interested, there is a very detailed [blog post about the watermark action](https://www.grav.cz/blog/vodoznak-aneb-nepokrades-kelisova), written by [Vít Petira](https://github.com/petira), but only in Czech.
+However, the instructions are easy to understand.

+!
+If you are using a page-level [stream](/content/image-linking#php-streams), then page prefixes must also be specified.

 [ui-tabs]
 [ui-tab title="Markdown"]